4 Tips to Pay Off Dental School Debt

 That payoff may involve refinancing the original debt.
 Interest rates currently remain low, making it a good time to refinance.

-Or, if possible, the dentist also can aggressively repay the loan, in order to pay as little interest as possible.
+Or, if possible, the dentist also can aggressively repay the loan, to pay as little interest as possible.

-Many new dentists are able to refinance their debt at a lower interest rate, according to ADEA.
+Many new dentists can refinance their debt at a lower interest rate, according to ADEA.

 The American Dental Association (ADA) has a relationship with Laurel Road, which will offer members a discount on refinancing and does not charge members application or origination fees.
 Additionally, the ADA charges recent graduates reduced dues.